marty90/fastplot/README.md

 * `ytick_direction`:  ytick marker direction.
 Default 'in'
 * `ytick_width`: yticks marker width.
 Default `1`
 * `ytick_length`:  yticks marker length.
 Default `4`
+* `vlines`: plot vertical line on the chart.
+Can be also a list of values (lines).
+* `hlines`: plot horizontal line on the chart.
+Can be also a list of values (lines).
+* `vlines_style`: set the style for vlines e.g {"color" : "red", "linestyle" : "--"}.
+Default dict empty.
+* `hlines_style`: set the style for hlines e.g {"color" : "red", "linestyle" : "--"}.
+Default dict empty.
 **Legend**
 * `legend`: whether to show the legend.
 Default `False`
 * `legend_loc`: location for legend.
 Default `best`